 As a consumer at the bowser, when you notice the price of petrol rise and fall, this can be attributed to changes in petrol prices internationally and/or due to competition and discounting between service stations in your local area to attract new customers.
-Government taxes are around 50 cents per litre.
+Government taxes are around 50 cents per litre or around 40% of the total retail cost.